Mission Life Birthing Center

 Founder and Executive Director Organisation Des Families Pour La Croissance Des Enfants Demunis.
 Mission Pour La Vie Internacionale.
 Mission Life International Family orphanage and Chiropractic Center Ouanaminthe, Haiti.
-Founder and President of Mission Life International University.
+Founder and President of Mission Life International FOUNDATION.

 Founder and Director of Dr. Peter Morgan’s ChiroMissions.
 Current WCA NGO (non-governmental organization) chiropractic representative to the United Nations' Department of Public Information.

 Current ICA Representative to Haiti and the Dominican Republic.

 Co-founder and President of the Latin America Chiropractic Association.
 Founding member of ONE CHIROPRACTIC.
 Board Member World Chiropractic Alliance.

 Private Chiropractic Practice in New York City Since 1986.
 Past International Committee International Federation of Chiropractic Organizations.
 Past President of the New York Chiropractic Council.
 Current Manhattan District President.

 2. DR. LESLY MANIGAT, MD, MHA, MEd., MEDICAL DIRECTOR

 Medical Director: of Chronic Care International (CCI) 2012-2014

 Medical Director: of National Evangelical University/ DR.2014-2017.